K1297/BitLogix/README.md

 - **Token Rewards**: Token reward system allows users to claim tokens as a one-time reward, promoting active participation and collaboration within the supply chain ecosystem.
 - **Quality Control:** Enterprises can control product quality and ensure compliance.
 - **NFT Rewards:** Enterprises can issue NFTs as rewards to the Person-in-Charge.
+- **Inventory Management with Automatic Ordering:** Any recipient can efficiently manage product inventory on a periodic basis.
+This capability empowers recipients to maintain optimal stock levels.
 - **Robust Security**: Built with a decentralized architecture for data integrity.

 # Architecture